OfficeDev/open-xml-docs/docs/general/how-to-add-a-new-document-part-to-a-package.md

 ms.localizationpriority: medium
 ---

-# Add a new document part to a package (Open XML SDK)
+# Add a new document part to a package

 This topic shows how to use the classes in the Open XML SDK for Office to add a document part (file) to a word processing document programmatically.